NeruoDissident/Bandscape/docs/research-checklist.md

   - Location: MISSING
   - Start: 2018  End: MISSING
   - Tags: MISSING
-  - Bands: The Used
+  - Bands: The Used, Angels & Airwaves
   - Roles: guitar
 - Name: Joey Castillo
   - ID: member_67
   - Aliases: MISSING
-  - Bio: MISSING
+  - Bio: Joey Castillo is a rock drummer who has played with bands like Queens of the Stone Age and Circle Jerks.
+In 2023, he joined Tim Armstrong and Jesse Michaels as the drummer of their new band Doom Regulator:contentReference[oaicite:72]{index=72}.
   - Image: MISSING
   - Location: MISSING
   - Start: 1984  End: MISSING